photonicfusion/PhotoniClock/README.md

 # PhotoniClock
 PhotoniClock firmware, and software utilities.

-Follow the steps below to build the source and flash to the PhotoniClock.
+Follow this guide to build the source and flash to the PhotoniClock.

-This software can be built using two methods:
+The PhotoniClock firmware can be built using two methods:
 1. Using a containerized environment with Docker.
 2. Using the Arduino IDE (after updating AVR-GCC).